sohamdata/face-detection/README.md

 ### The purpose of this project is to learn and practice concepts related to:
 - HTML, CSS, JS
-- Basic of Facial Recognition
+- Basics of Facial Recognition

 API used: [justadudewhohack's face api](https://github.com/justadudewhohacks/face-api.js).
 It has excellent documentation which was very easy to navigate.